networktocode/jdiff/docs/usage.md

  False)
 ```

 As we can see, we return a tuple containing a diff between the pre and post data as well as a boolean for the overall test result.
-In this case a difference has been found, so the status of the test is `False`.
+In this case a difference has been found, so the result of the test is `False`.

 Let's see a better way to run `exact_match` for this specific case.
 Because there are a lot of extra key-value pairs, some of which change all the time, we are interested only in `interfaceStatus`.
 In this case we can use the `extract_data_from_json` utility, to extract only the value from the keys we are interested in and discard the rest.